 Camp Sealth was originally a single-gender camp.
 Most of the clusters of cabins have both men and women’s bath houses, but there is one group of cabins that has a coed bathhouse.
 However, scattered throughout camp are other showers and toilets for those who prefer privacy or single-gender facilities.
 At camp, a map will indicate these other facilities.

 We try to cater to all food allergies and dietary restrictions, but if you are concerned about having enough to eat during the camp, you may bring "emergency rations" for yourself and store them in one of the refrigerators at camp available to campers.
 Snacks will be available during the evening dances.
-A link to the Special Diet Needs form and instructions can be found on the registration page.
+When you register, there will be an opportunity to request a special diet, and a form to let us know which foods are OK and which are problems for you.
 Camp Sealth has a no-alcohol policy.

 Families with children are welcome, but be aware that family housing fills up early and separate accommodation for individual families is extremely limited.
 We make every effort to group families together in 8-person cabins based on the age and gender of the children.
 Workshops with children in mind are encouraged, although no child care is provided.